Last Updated on November 1, 2023 by maximosecrets

 - A new vessel for a Fast Crew Supplier 2610 is created with a rotating item that represents the main systems that make up that type of vessel.

 - The action Apply Item Assembly Structure creates all of the level 2 and 3 locations in the hierarchy based on the item assembly structure associated with the rotating item for the vessel.

-- On the newly created propulsion system location, which also has its own rotating item reference, the action Apply Item Assembly Structure is used again to create all of the subsystems, components and the operating locations on which rotating assets will be created.
+- On the newly created propulsion system location, which also has its own rotating item reference, the action Apply Item Assembly Structure is used again to create all of the subsystems, components and the A location with a location type of OPERATING.
+More on which rotating assets will be created.